frk/route/README.md

 })
 ```

-**Handle Parameters (1)** Since the pattern contains parameter segments your handler
+**Handle Parameters (1)** You can specify *dynamic segments* in the pattern when
-can retrieve the parameter values from the context using the route.GetParams function.
+registering a handler.
+The router then, during handler resolution, extracts the
+actual values from the request's URL path and stores them all in a `route.Params`
+value inside the `context.Context`.
+Then the handler can access these values using
-Individual parameters are retrieved using the "typed" methods of the Params type.
+the `route.GetParams` function.
+Individual parameters are retrieved using the
-Check the docs on the Params type for more info.
+"typed" methods of the `Params` type.
+Check the documentation for more info.

 ```go
 router.HandleFunc("GET", "/posts/{post_slug}/comments/{comment_id}", func(c context.Context, w http.ResponseWriter, r *http.Request) {